jamesaduncan/osom.guide/src/executive.md

 In order to ensure the organisation functions both efficiently and effectively, the Executive should decommission a service when either:

-* new user needs are established that it is unable to meet or...
+* new user needs are established that it is unable to meet _and..._
-* another service better meets the user's needs or...
+* another service better meets the user's needs now _or..._
 * the user’s needs no longer exist.

 ### Alter services